fsprojects/Paket/docs/content/faq.md

 Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version.
 You have no control over this process.

 Paket on the other hand maintains this information on a consistent and stable basis within the [`paket.lock` file](lock_file.html) in the solution root.
 This file, together with the [`paket.dependencies` file](dependencies_file.html) enables you to determine exactly what's happening with your dependencies.

 The [`paket outdated` command](paket_outdated.html) lists packages that have new versions available.

 Future versions of Paket will also enable one to [reference files directly from git repositories](https://github.com/fsprojects/Paket/issues/9).

+## I'm already using NuGet.
+How can I convert to Paket?

+The process is very easy and you can read more about it in the [convert from NuGet](convert_from_nuget.html) section.

 ## Why does Paket add references to the libraries associated with each supported framework version within a NuGet package to my projects?